ec1oud/evproduction.org/wiki/Electric_vehicle.md

 -   First, electricity offers outstanding benefits, beginning with the opportunity to diversify fuel sources “upstream” of the vehicle.
-In other words, the electricity that is used to drive the vehicle can be made from the best local fuel sources – natural gas, coal, nuclear, wind, hydroelectric, and so on.
+In other words, the electricity that is used to drive the vehicle can be made from the best local clean fuel sources – preferly [renewable energy](renewable_energy "wikilink") sources.
 So, before you even start your vehicle, you’re working toward energy diversity.
 -   Second, electrically driven vehicles… are zero-emission vehicles.
     And when the electricity, itself, is made from a renewable source, the entire energy pathway is emissions free.